SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 - **Registering for Events**: The server uses system calls like `epoll`, `select`, or `kqueue` to register file descriptors of sockets with the operating system.
 These system calls essentially tell the kernel which sockets the server wants to be notified about.
+  > Kqueue works on Darwin, epoll, select work on Linux and IOCP on Windows.
 - **Kernel's Watchlist**: The operating system maintains a data structure (like kqueue for some systems) to efficiently track the registered sockets and any events associated with them.
 This structure becomes a central point for gathering event information.
 - **Polling for Updates**: Instead of actively checking each socket individually, the server periodically "polls" the event